pajryan/presenter-client/README.md

  - Bottom right, click `Manage certificates...`
  - If need to create, click "plus dropdown" at bottom left and choose `Mac Development` (This is where installers, distribution certificates can be created I think)
  - New Certificate shows up in Keychain (under `login`, `My Certificates` should see *Mac Developer: ~appleId~)
  - now Export that certificate by right-clicking in Keychain and choose export.
-Will be prompted to create a pwd for that (`presenterCert1` for dev)
+Will be prompted to create a pwd for it

+ ### passwords
+ passwords for github, cert signing etc are in `PASSWORDS.md` (not committed to github... duh.)